Dino Danelli: The Rascals

+He reunited with his bandmates.
+The Rascals appeared at the Capitol Theatre in Port Chester, New York, for six shows in December 2012 and for fifteen dates at the Richard Rogers Theatre on Broadway (April 15 – May 5, 2013).
+Their production, entitled 'Once Upon A Dream', toured North America (Toronto, Los Angeles, San Francisco, Phoenix, Chicago, Detroit, Rochester, and New York City).

 Bulldog and after

-Along with Cornish, Danelli formed the group Bulldog in 1972 and they produced two albums before disbanding in 1975.
+Along with Cornish, Danelli formed the group Bulldog in 1972 and they produced two albums and the single "No" before disbanding in 1975.
 Danelli joined the Leslie West Band for a short time along with bassist Busta Jones.
 Danelli and Cornish then joined the group Fotomaker in 1978 (initially with ex-Raspberries member Wally Bryson).
 By 1980, Danelli joined Steven Van Zandt as a member of Little Steven & The Disciples of Soul.